dagraham/nts-dgraham/README.md

             + finished but kept for reference (completed) 9-1

 One of the nice things about tags is that they are so easy to change.
 When you've taken care of a "now" item, e.g., just change the tag to "completed".

 Other ideas for tags from _GTD_ involve contexts such as _home_, _office_, _shop_, _phone_, _internet_, _driving_ and so forth.

+Sorting in path view is dictionary order for sibling nodes and file order for notes.
+Here is path view for the expanded example:

+	└── parent 1
+		└── child 2
+			├── grandchild.txt 3
+			│       + note a (red, green) 3-1
+			│       + note b (blue, green) 3-2
+			│       + note c (red, blue) 3-3
+			└── tagsort.txt 4
+					+ action required as soon as possible (now) 4-1
+					+ action needed when time permits (next) 4-2
+					+ assigned to joe for action (delegated joe) 4-3
+					+ assigned to bob for action (delegated bob) 4-4
+					+ review from time to time for action (someday) 4-5
+					+ finished but kept for reference (completed) 4-6

+Note that the siblings "grandchild.txt" and "tagsort.txt" are in dictionary order but the notes in each of these files are listed in the order in which they occur in the file.

 ### Installation